The Awards 2018Congratulations to the 48 UK businesses who have achieved the Princess Royal Training Awards standard in 2018!

 This telecoms organisation created a street of houses and underground networks to address employees’ desires to undertake more real-life scenario training.
 Open Street has been a resounding success and has acted as a catalyst for learning in the business with greatly increased employee satisfaction scores and inspection reports calling the training ‘sector leading’.

-Creating agents of change
+Creating agents of change in maternity care

 Charities and not-for-profit | <50 employees | Birmingham